-‘Days Of Our Lives’ Episode 5/4 Recap: Theresa Returns, Ben Makes Appearance, Chad & Abby’s Emotional Reunion
+‘Days Of Our Lives’ May 4 Recap: Theresa Returns, Ben Makes Appearance, And Chad & Abby’s Emotional Reunion

 — Days of our Lives (@nbcdays) May 3, 2018

-Chad tells Dr. Laura that he wants to speak with Abby.
-When Dr. Laura refuses again, Chad continues on saying, “I think she can hear me.”
-He doesn’t give up.
-“I know you’re scared Abby,” he says.
+Chad told Dr. Laura that he wanted to speak with Abby.
+When Dr. Laura refused again, Chad continued on saying, “I think she can hear me.”
+He didn’t give up.

 “I know you can find your way back to me.
 We need you out here.
 Come back to me Abby.
 Thomas and I are waiting.”

-To Chad’s delight, Abby is able to push Ben away and run freely through the door of her mind.
-On today’s episode of Days of Our Lives on NBC, Abby has broken free of Dr. Laura’s hold.
-Chad reaches for her and wraps her into his embrace.
-It is a tearful and emotional reunion for a fan-favorite couple.
+To Chad’s delight, Abby was able to push Ben away and run freely through the door of her mind.
+On today’s episode of Days of Our Lives on NBC, Abby broke free of Dr. Laura’s hold.
+Chad reached for her and wrapped her into his embrace.
+It was a tearful and emotional reunion for a fan-favorite couple.